cdapio/cdap/cdap-docs/user-guide/source/tutorials/fitbit.rst

 What happened here?

 In Data Preparation, you ingested a single "record," which is the FitBit.json file.
 Although you have split this single record into several output records, it is still a single input record.
 Hence, when you apply `send-to-error`, you mark the whole record as erroneous.
-Consquently, no data is shown.
+Consequently, no data is shown.

 `send-to-error` is very useful when you don't want to accept your data as a whole unless everything is valid.